 Men with a history of certain cancers, sleep apnea, and urinary problems should talk to their primary doctor to make sure they are healthy enough for TRT.
 Though this therapy typically has minimal side effects, this medication may cause complications in men with these conditions.

 We at Renew Vitality, believe in using a three-fold approach to hormone management.
-We offer treatments to control the symptoms of low circulating levels and also arm our patients with education and lifestyle coaching to help them manage levels naturally Our providers understand the challenges that come with a hormone deficiency, this’s why our team works tirelessly to help keep men comfortable while they are on the road to optimal health.
+We offer treatments to control the symptoms of low circulating levels and also arm our patients with education and lifestyle coaching to help them manage levels naturally.
+Our providers understand the challenges that come with a hormone deficiency, that’s why our team works tirelessly to help keep men comfortable while they are on the road to optimal health.
 To learn more about our services, please contact us for consultation.